The 29 SAT Skills

 Equivalent Expressions — Rewrite or factor an expression.
 Includes factoring quadratics, completing the square, and simplifying rational expressions.

-Nonlinear Equations and Systems — Solve quadratic equations, and systems that include one linear and one nonlinear equation.
+Nonlinear Equations in One Variable and Systems of Equations in Two Variables — Solve quadratic equations, and systems that mix one linear and one nonlinear equation.

 Nonlinear Functions — Exponential and polynomial functions.
 Interpret their values, graphs, and what they model in context.